 - Wobbly teeth or loss of teeth

 If gum disease is detected early, treatment is much more likely to be successful.
-Treatment that starts early is more likely to prevent tooth loss and save you from needing dental implants, as well.
+Treatment that starts early is more likely to prevent tooth loss, as well.
 With laser periodontal treatment, Dr. Brant at Ingenious Dentistry can ensure the underlying infection is eliminated in one or two visits.

 Vaping is a personal choice, but vapers should be aware of the risks.
 Regular check-ups and dental cleaning will help you protect your teeth and gums.
 To learn more, contact Ingenious Dentistry today or visit our Houston, TX office.

 Dr. Brant confirms that he and other Houston dentists are seeing more patients who vape.
 “We, at Ingenious Dentistry, understand that many people choose to vape, especially in an effort to quit smoking tobacco.
 We also want our patients to understand that vaping, like traditional smoking; can be detrimental to oral health.”